The Devil Wears Prada (band): Musical style, themes and influences

-In their early years, the band and their works were described by some sources as metalcore, Christian hardcore, and Christian metal.
+In their early years, the band and their works were described by some sources as metalcore, screamo Christian hardcore, and Christian metal.
+Additionally, Loudwire stated that the band has also been classified under several other "all-encompassing" labels such as "myspace-core" and "scene-core," due to the band's popularity with listeners who the publication described as "the scene kids of Myspace."
+They were among the first prominent metalcore bands to incorporate electronic elements into their music in the 2000s.

 According to Audio Ink Radio, "by fusing the finest elements of American metal-core and European melodic metal, Dayton, Ohio's the Devil Wears Prada are living the heavy music dream: delivering metal with a slight facelift to the next generation of headbangers."
-The band members' beliefs, and the themes in their music, also led to their genre being described as "Christian metalcore".
+The band members' beliefs, and the themes in their music, also led to their genre being described as "Christian metalcore"..
+Their early lyrical themes were based around Christianity, with their fourth album, Dead Throne, following a theme based mostly around anti-idolatry.
+Their EPs Zombie and ZII were based around a zombie apocalypse, while Space was about an astronaut in space.
+Later themes include romance, heartbreak, depression, grief, and other personal themes.
+Mike Hranica has been widely praised for his poetic lyrics.

 Despite speculations that the band named themselves after the film of the same title, the band was in actuality formed before the film was released.
 They have explained that their band name is based on an anti-materialistic mindset and derived their name from the novel The Devil Wears Prada.
 At the time of naming the band, the members assumed that the novel included anti-materialism as its moral, until later discovering that the novel did not feature this as its message at all.
 Despite making this mistake, the band members refused to change the name and decided that they would create a new, non-materialistic definition indicating that at the Last Judgment, God will not look at people's possessions.

 In 2021, Sipress stated in a Reddit AMA in response to a question as to whether they still considered their music to be Christian-based that "we have not promoted the band a [sic] being Christian for a looong time.
 Most of us aren't Christians, but we do aim at writing music that is fun to play!".

+The Devil Wears Prada have cited influences including As I Lay Dying, Underoath, Norma Jean, Slayer, Metallica, Pantera, Van Halen, Killswitch Engage, the Bled, Fugazi, Linkin Park, Black Flag and Minor Threat.
+On With Roots Above and Branches Below (2009), they began to take influences from Meshuggah, Born of Osiris, Slipknot and Darkest Hour.